IAMTOIR/Project-Writing-a-Data-Scientist-Blog-Post/README.md

-To describe the findings, I wrote a medium-length blog entry.
+To describe the findings, I wrote a medium-length blog entry at https://medium.com/@thoai.phank18/covid-19-impact-assessment-in-asean-and-china-2020-2021-2ee9bdc6337e

 ## Introduction
 This project is part of the Nanodegree Program for Data Scientists at Udacity.